CyberCookie/siegel/core/client_build/README.md

 ### Plugins

-Every plugin, that's already included, has its own `plugin key`
+Every default plugin has its own `plugin key`
 - compression-webpack-plugin ( `compression` ) - Enabled if **runParams.isProd == true**<br />
   May have several instances with these `instance keys` : brotli (`br`) and gzip (`gzip`)
 - copy-webpack-plugin ( `copy` ) - enabled if **config.build.input.copyFiles** is specified